tlambert03/microsim/docs/stages.md

 !!! note "TODO"

-    We don't yet model pixel-specific characterists of sCMOS cameras.
+    We don't yet model pixel-specific characteristics of sCMOS cameras.
 Ideally, we will generate a random "instance" of an sCMOS camera with noise, gain, and offset distribution pulled from a typical CMOS.